 Section 1-21 of the Broward County Code of Ordinances, entitled "Time limitation on bringing matters before the board of county commissioners" was repealed in its entirety on 8/25/2022 and effective 10/13/22.
 The elimination of this prohibition sets the unintended consequence in motion that an application could be refiled the same day as a denial by the County Commission.
 Planning Council staff recommends that this be memorialized in Article 1.1 regarding County Commission Adoption of Amendments.
 Suggestion: 6 months before the application can be refiled with the Planning Council.
-(Status: Administrative Rules Document will be presented at the next Steering Committee meeting inclusive of this recommendation.)
+(Status: The Administrative Rules Document will be presented in its entirety subsequent to the adoption of the proposed amendments and inclusive of this recommendation.)

 ARTICLE 3.5(A)(3) - Consideration of expansion of mixed residential to include both horizontal and vertical integration of retail and office uses on higher density Residential (over 25 dwelling units per acre).
-(Status: Administrative Rules Document will be presented at the next Steering Committee meeting inclusive of this recommendation.
-Corresponding Permitted Use is proposed for update in Section 2, Permitted Uses, Page 37)
+(Status: The corresponding Permitted Use is proposed for update in Permitted Uses, Page 37.
+The Administrative Rules Document will be presented in its entirety subsequent to the adoption of the proposed amendments and inclusive of this recommendation.)